Getting to grips with genetic testing

 “It was so rushed, nobody really explained to us what the results meant.”

-The test showed that Jessica’s deafness was caused by a mutation of the Connexin 26 gene, which causes profound sensorineural deafness.
+The test showed that Jessica’s deafness was caused by a mutation of the Connexin 26 gene.
 The mutation is non-syndromic, meaning it doesn’t cause any other medical problems.

 “That was a relief,” says Oli.
 “I remember thinking that Jessica could potentially have other medical problems which the test might pick up.”